zackfair100/Rester/README.md

 ##Installation

-Edit `config.php` and change the `$dsn` variable located at the top, here are some examples:
+Edit `config.php`, here are some examples:

 ```php
 /** The API Version */